g

 Preparing Credit Cards for Travel

-Credit cards are one of the safest ways to pay for items while you are traveling.
-If you are counting on using credit cards for the bulk of your purchases on your trip, there are a few things you should know.
+Credit cards can be one of the safest ways to pay for items while you are traveling.
+If you are counting on using credit cards for the bulk of your purchases on your cruise, there are a few things you should know.
 Here are some tips for making sure your credit cards are ready for travel.

 Third, check online to get information on credit card policies in the areas that you will be traveling.
 In some regions of the world, credit cards are only accepted at very large stores, hotels, and a limited number of restaurants.
 In some areas, it is quite customary to add a 5-10% surcharge on any items purchased with a credit card.
 You may also find that some cards, such as Visa or MasterCard, are accepted more readily than others.
 Sites with large forum areas, such as TripAdvisor.com, can be a good source of information on generally accepted credit card practices in the regions you'll be visiting.
-It's important to get this information in advance to ensure that you'll be bringing along enough cash and Travelers Checks for your trip.
+It's important to get this information in advance to ensure that you'll be bringing along enough cash and Travelers Checks for your trip, or plan on using the ship's ATM if one is available.

-If you're planning to bring an ATM card along on your trip, check on the safety and availability of ATM outlets as well.
+If you're planning to bring an ATM card along on your cruise, check on the safety and availability of ATM outlets in ports of call as well.
 Many travelers use ATM cards instead of Travelers Checks to obtain local currency while they are traveling.
 This is often an excellent idea, but there are some areas of the world where ATM outlets are scarce or using them is unadvisable.
 Check with your bank and experienced travelers in your destination and know before you go.
+Make sure to also inquire about ATM fees in the countries you'll be visiting.
+You may also wish to bring along a back up ATM card in case the one you're using gets demagnetized.

 Cruises Site @ BellaOnline